adriaanm-da/daml/daml-lf/spec/daml-lf-1.rst

 <../archive/src/main/protobuf/com/daml/daml_lf_dev/daml_lf_1.proto>`_
 file.

-For the sake of brevity, we do no exhaustively describe how Daml-LF programs are (un)serialized into protocol buffer.
+For the sake of brevity, we do not exhaustively describe how Daml-LF programs are (un)serialized into protocol buffer.
 In the rest of this section, we describe the particularities of the encoding and how Daml-LF version impacts it.